HYENA-007-CYBER/ros2_humble_notes/qos_policies.md

-# ROS 2 QoS Policies Explained
+# ROS 2 QoS Policies

-ROS 2 uses DDS (Data Distribution Service) under the hood and with it comes powerful **QoS (Quality of Service)** settings to control how nodes communicate.
-This document explains the most important QoS policies you'll use in ROS 2
+ROS 2 uses DDS (Data Distribution Service) under the hood and with it comes powerful **QoS (Quality of Service)** settings to control how nodes communicate between each other
 ---

 ## 1. Reliability Policy